TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

         ..  card-footer:: :ref:`Learn about the basic concepts <Concepts>`
             :button-style: btn btn-secondary stretched-link

-    ..  card:: System requirements

-        System requirements for the host operating system, including its web server and database and how they should be configured prior to installation.

-        ..  card-footer:: :ref:`Inspect the System requirements <System-Requirements>`
-            :button-style: btn btn-secondary stretched-link

     ..  card:: Installation

         The installation chapter provides detailed instructions on how to